demisto/content/Packs/VersaDirector/Integrations/VersaDirector/README.md

 ### vd-template-sdwan-policy-rule-list
 ***
-List all SD-WAN policy rules associated with a specific template.
+List all SDWAN policy rules associated with a specific template.

 #### Base Command